utwyko/utwyko.github.io/about.md

 I also had the chance to spend the spring doing an internship in Silicon Valley at the wonderful [FX Palo Alto lab][fxpal].

-At the moment, I'm mostly interested in things such as the the JVM, Android, Kotlin and Reactive Programming.
+At the moment, I'm mostly interested in things such as the JVM, Android, Kotlin and Reactive Programming.

 [bol.com]: https://www.bol.com
 [fxpal]: https://www.fxpal.com